arkency/posts/posts/2017-01-02-on-upcoming-immutable-string-literals-in-ruby.md

 `s = String.new` might not be equal.
 And in the case when you are building a new string via multiple transformations or concatenations the 2nd version might be preffered.

+I wonder if some time later ruby (4 ?) will make all Strings immutable (not only those created via literals) and introduce `StringBuilder` class like .Net or Java has?

+Happy 2017!